-If the System earns 1.50% less than the assumed rate of return in each year of the projection, the funded ratio will remain level at about 78% for the duration of the 20-year period.
+If the System earns 1.50% less than the assumed rate of return in each year of the projection, the funded ratio will increase initially then decline to 76% during the 20-year period.

 SECTION II - ASSETS

 Pension Plan assets play a key role in the financial operation of the System and in the decisions the Trustees may make with respect to future deployment of those assets.
 The level of assets, the allocation of assets among asset classes, and the methodology used to measure assets will likely impact benefit levels, employer contributions, and the ultimate security of participants' benefits.